 A triviality.
 One almost entirely irrelevant aspect of someone’s life.

 I don’t know about you, but often with the help of one of these small aspects, I can recognise a repeating pattern.

 “Your constant complaint made me hate you and oppose you in absolutely everything you say!” said a husband to a wife who believed that everyone would profit if she changed her man.

 Last night I didn’t braid my hair.
 I give up, for a start even that little thing is enough.
-You should give up too on all the things that don’t make you a better and happier person, whether someone else like it or not, whether it is something that the whole world approves or just a handful of people.
-As long as we don’t do any harm to anyone with our choices it is our right, even duty to give up…
+You should give up too on all the things that don’t make you a better and happier person, whether someone else likes it or not, whether it is something that the whole world approves or just a handful of people.
+As long as we don’t do any harm to anyone with our choices, it is our right, even duty to give up…